 While the little boy started chemotherapy, his doctor checked tissue from his tumor with a new test called molecular sequencing.
 It shows the genetic makeup of a tumor, which helps you figure out the best treatment.

 Molecular tumor sequencing is just one of many advances in tests and treatments that let kids with cancer live longer.

-Depending on the type of cancer your child has, your doctor may suggest he get one of these tests:
+Depending on the type of cancer your children have, your doctor may suggest them get one of these tests: